SSWConsulting/SSW.Rules.Content/rules/gpt-tokens/rule.md

 :::

-2. Control the length of responses: If you are planning on having a longer conversation with ChatGPT, you can specify a length limit.
+**2. Control the length of responses:** If you are planning on having a longer conversation with ChatGPT, you can specify a length limit.
 This prevents it from generating overly long responses that consume too many tokens.

 ::: greybox